• About

 I store our bread out in the open on our kitchen counter.
 When we slice it, we leave it cut-side down on the cutting board to keep it fresh.

-If you want to prevent it from going stale too fast, you can wrap it in a kitchen towel or keep it in a fabric bread bag.
+If you want to prevent it from going stale too fast, you can wrap it in a kitchen towel or keep it in a fabric bread bag

 You can also freeze your homemade sourdough bread.
 I like to wrap my loaves in waxed paper or parchment paper, then seal them up tightly in a heavy-duty freezer bag with the excess air pressed out before sealing.